FKdevelopers254/FKdevelopers254/README.md

 ## Food Ordering/Delivery App

--Flutter App 4:Welcome to Munchies, the ultimate food ordering app!
+Welcome to Munchies, the ultimate food ordering app!
 With our platform, users can easily order delicious meals from their favorite restaurants and have them delivered straight to their door.

 Our app features a secure authentication system, allowing both users and admins to log in and access their accounts.
 Users can browse menus, select their desired items, and specify their delivery location.
 Once the order is placed, users can track their delivery in real-time and receive notifications when their food is on the way.